Yaquina Head Light Part 2

-“Well it looks like it’s infected.
-The skin around it won’t heal, it has a foul odor too.
-You’re going to need to keep it clean and change the bandages regularly, you think you can handle that?” he said pulling up a clipboard and writing something on it.
+"Well, it looks like its infected.
+The skin around it won't heal, it has a foul odor too.
+Your gonna need to keep it clean and change the bandages regularly, you think you can handle that?" he said pulling up a clipboard and writing something on it.

 "Yeah."
 Sam winced.